RishiCSE128/MQTT/README.md

     ```
 3. Run the Publisher in Matlab

-In a parallel terminal at the Broker VM capture the full-sized packets (`-s`) of TCP port 1883 from interface (`-i`) _enp0s3_ using _tcpdump_ and store them in a wireshark compatible format (`-w`) as _mqtt_traffic.pcap_ file.
+In a parallel terminal at the Broker VM capture the full-sized packets (`-s`) of TCP port 1883 from the interface (`-i`) _enp0s3_ using _tcpdump_ and store them in a Wireshark compatible format (`-w`) as _mqtt_traffic.pcap_ file.
 ```bash
 sudo tcpdump -i enp0s3 tcp port 1883 -s 65535 -w  mqtt_traffic.pcap
 ```

 Once captured this file can be opened in Wireshark for further analysis.
-For example, analysing traffic pattern for filtered MQTT packets.
+For example, analysing traffic patterns for filtered MQTT packets.

 Finally, to verify the sample patterns as generated and published by MATLAB and stored by the subscriber, a simple plotting script (given below) confirms the match.